Frequently Asked Questions about insect food

 Which notifications must be submitted by insect farmers?

-Operators who raise insects for use as food, i.e., primary producers, need to register as a primary production site with the food control authorities of their own municipality already before the start of operation.
-Producers already engaged in primary production of another production type, such as pig farming or glasshouse growing, need to amend their registration of a primary production site to cover also raising of insects for use as food.
+Operators who raise insects for use as food, i.e., primary producers, need to register as a primary production with the food control authorities of their own municipality already before the start of operation.
+Producers already engaged in primary production of another production type, such as pig farming or glasshouse growing, need to amend their registration of a primary production to cover also raising of insects for use as food.
 The amendment can be made by submitting a free-format notification to the municipal food control authorities.
 The primary producer also needs to register with the Finnish Food Authority as a primary production operator in feed sector.
 Other authorities (e.g. building control, environmental protection) should also be contacted to find out about any other required permits and/or notifications.

 Is it possible to cultivate insects and plants side by side in the same greenhouse?